 10 of the most iconic hikes in Canada

-Where to go: Yosemite National Park
+3. Yosemite National Park

-The Great Smoky Mountains is the most visited national park in the US so whether you hike, bike, or camp you’ll find nearly 80 historical landmarks scattered throughout the park waiting for you to explore.
+The Great Smoky Mountains is the most visited national park in the USA so whether you hike, bike, or camp you’ll find nearly 80 historical landmarks scattered throughout the park waiting for you to explore.
 Nicknamed the Smokies because of the ever-present morning fog, the mountain range is rich in Cherokee Indian Native American history, reminiscence of early settler life, and even a ghost town.
 A UNESCO World Heritage Site, endless plant and wildlife biodiversity, and peek into past Southern Appalachian mountain culture make it the perfect park for history buffs and nature lovers alike.

 For you, traveling means ending up with beautiful photographs of the all places you visit.
-And saying Grand Teton National Park is one of the best places for landscape photography would be an understatement.
+And saying Grand Teton National Park in Wyoming is one of the best places for landscape photography would be an understatement.
 It truly is a photographer’s dream, around every corner each stop offers another jaw-dropping view of the park’s scenery.
 From the Teton mountains to Jackson Hole to Jenny Lake, enjoy the wide-open spaces and rich untouched nature.
 The big skies and cowboy culture make taking a trip to Wyoming and Grand Teton National Park a must-do.

 You like to see places before they go mainstream and get packed with people.
 On an isolated island in Lake Superior only accessible by boat Isle Royale National Park is one of the least visited parks in the entire US.
 But once you make it on the island, adventure is everywhere for backpackers, hikers, scuba divers, kayakers, and boaters.
 The remote wilderness and abundance of waterways are the perfect ways to enjoy the scenic views on this 207 square-mile island.
 For those that want to pave their own path, Isle Royale will not disappoint.

-You are a sightseer and if one national park isn’t enough for you to set your sights on, two will be sure to please.
-Zion National Park in southwest Utah consistently ranks as one of the top-visited national parks.
-For good reason, Zion is the ultimate people pleaser you can see and do so much surrounded by massive sandstone cliffs of cream, pink, orange, and red.
+You are a sightseer and if there’s one national park that can satisfy that hunger, it’s Zion.
+Nestled in southwest Utah, Zion National Park consistently ranks as one of the top-visited national parks.
+For good reason, Zion is the ultimate people-pleaser, as you can see and do so much surrounded by massive sandstone cliffs of cream, pink, orange, and red.
 A few must-see sights and hikes in Zion are The Narrows, Angels Landing, Emerald Pools Trail, Canyon Overlook Trail, and Kolob Canyons.

 A red-rock wonderland, Arches National Park lives up to its name and has over 2,000 national stone arches as well as other huge rock formations.
 There is no activity too crazy or out there, an adrenaline junkie haven.
 Mountain bikers drift off rocks, expert climbers scale the Three Penguins, and others jump off the arches creating human rope swings.
 Arches is the best national park for those that live for high sensation activities that make most of us feel nauseous.